bioinf-mcb/gisaid-scrapper/README.md

 as long as they were provided.
 You can interrupt the download and resume it later, the samples won't be downloaded twice.
+The tool has only been tested on windows 10.